BufferUnderwhelm/ass-pennies/INSTALL.md

-Building Ass-Pennies
+Building AssPennies
 ================

-See doc/build-*.md for instructions on building the various elements of the Ass-Pennies Core reference implementation of Ass-Pennies.
+See doc/build-*.md for instructions on building the various elements of the AssPennies Core reference implementation of AssPennies.